TG922/TG922/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+### About Me 🚀
+🌱 I’m a Full stack developer with a masters degree in Computer Application. </br>
+👨‍💻  I am passionate about Web Dev & I enjoy learning new things. </br>

 - 👨‍💻 You can also check out my portfolio at [https://TG922.github.io/](https://TG922.github.io/)